 - Systematic learning about integrated care and change management is widely implemented; knowledge is shared, skills retained and there is a lower turnover of experienced staff

-- A ‘person-centred learning healthcare system’ involving reflection and continuous improvement.
+- A ‘person-centred learning healthcare system’ involving reflection and continuous improvement is in place.